keithel/PersonnelManagement/README.md

 It should also work with Android and iOS, however it may need some cosmetic changes to make it look good there.
 This is written with and requires the Qt toolkit.

+Features:
+* Employees stored in one of 3 different derived Employee classes based on their type - MonthlyEmployee, HourlyEmployee, or SalaryEmployee (this shows polymorphism)
+* There is a simple user interface that shows each employee in a QML listview presented from C++ QAbstractListModel derived model.
+* Users can be added and removed.
+* Salary is calculated differently per Employee type, performed in the salary method of each Employee type.
+* Employees can be saved.
+The next time the application launches, previously saved employees are loaded back into the app.

 ## Requires

 * Qt rev 5.8+